LynnSoler/Prosper-IT-LLC-Internship/README.md

 ![alt text](Screenshot_Create.png "Create.cshtml")

 Next, I was instructed to add the id of the current user to the JPstudent object before it was saved to the database.
 After some simple, yet extremely mission-critical clarification exchanged with the Project Manager, I understood that the purpose of this story was to assign the student's id to the application before it was saved to the database--without the student knowing what their id is.
-This allowed me to complete the task by assigning a GUID to the Student_id object.
+This allowed me to complete the task by assigning a GUID to the Application object that contained the student_id property.

 ![alt text](Screenshot_Student_id_GUID.png "JPApplicationsController.cs")